naufalprtm/auto-upgrade/README.md

   - Turkish
   - Thai
   - Alien language option (for when you want to feel out of this world, because why not?)

+- **Package version check**: Before installing packages, the script will check if they are already installed and up-to-date.
+No need to worry about breaking your system with redundant installs.

 ## Usage